arielord/stackoverflow-cli/README.md

+# About

+A simple Command Line Interface For Stackoverflow.com.
+Specifically using Nokogiri and Open-Uri to scrape the website.
+This CLI application will allow you to search for any tags and return various posts related to the search tag.

 # Stackoverflow::Cli

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/stackoverflow/cli`.
 To experiment with that code, run `bin/console` for an interactive prompt.